Skip to main content

 Monthly Alert Health Check

 2. Which alerts never fired?
-Are thresholds too loose?
+Are those thresholds too loose?

-3. Did any incidents happen that alerts should have caught?
+3. Did any incidents slip through that alerts should have caught?

-4. Are there new metrics we should be alerting on?
+4. Are there new metrics worth alerting on given current priorities?

 Connecting Alerts to Action